 Firstly, it’s important to recognise that feeling uneasy without a clear cause is a common experience among those who suffer from anxiety.
-This does not mean that the feelings are imagined or insignificant.
-Anxiety can activate a part of your brain called the amygdala, which is involved in processing emotions.
-It can trigger an alarm response in your body, even in the absence of real danger.
+You might find yourself asking, “Why do I feel this way?
+There’s nothing going on.”
+The truth is, you’re not alone.
+Many people experience unexplained anxiety, and this does not mean that the feelings are imagined or insignificant.

-The role of the nervous system
+The Role of the Nervous System

 Our nervous system is designed to respond to threats using a “fight or flight” response.
 When your brain perceives a threat, even if it’s not a physical one, it can cause your body to react as though you are in danger.
 This might include an increase in heart rate, rapid breathing, or muscle tension.
 These responses are intended to prepare your body to either face the threat or run to safety.
 However, when the threat is psychological (like worrying about future events), these physical responses happen needlessly, often exacerbating anxiety.